Data monetization is a hot topic. Wikipedia describes it as:

 But it doesn’t stop there, like any form of commerce, customers of the data need to be able to provide feedback and rate the value and quality of the data.
 What’s also required is that users of data should contribute back more accurate information in exchange for discounts on future purchases, to make it a win-win for all.

 From there you can turn your own data into an asset and even begin profiting from it.
-You do this by transforming into the very same data-as-a-service provider that you used to support your internal operations.
+You do this by transforming into the very same third-party Data as a Service provider that you leveraged to support your internal operations.
 The caveat of course that any technology you use, must provide full audit and lineage as to where the data originated from so that licensing rights are clear.